Charles Foster Kane: Susan Alexander

 Susan Alexander Kane (Dorothy Comingore) was Kane's second wife.
-She was twenty-one when they first met in the mid-1910s (Kane would have been at least fifty); she is evidently low class and is in charge of the sheet music at a shop.
+She was 21 when they first met in the mid-1910s (Kane would have been at least 50); she is evidently low class and is in charge of the sheet music at a shop.
 Kane was attracted to her because she liked him for himself, despite not knowing he was a public figure.
-Kane sets her up in a larger and more comfortable apartment with an African American maid, which Gettys describes as a "Love nest" to implicate her as Kane's mistress; the film does not make it clear whether or not she really was.
+Kane sets her up in a larger and more comfortable apartment with an African American maid, which Gettys describes as a "Love nest" to implicate her as Kane's mistress; the film does not make it clear whether she really was.
 However, a mere two weeks after his first wife divorced him in 1916, Kane married Susan.

-Susan was an aspiring opera singer when she and Kane first met, but is not particularly talented.
+Susan enjoyed singing when she and Kane first met, but knows she is not particularly talented.
 Despite this, Kane tried to force her into a career as an opera singer, even building an opera house specifically for her, in which she performs the leading role in a fictional opera Salammbo.
 Her weak voice and poor acting attract the derision of the audience and of the stage hands.
 Kane's Xanadu estate was built at least in part to please her.
 Susan is the last of Kane's friends to leave him as well as the original owner of the snow globe he drops after saying "rosebud".
 As of 1941, she is still living, but is an alcoholic.
-Despite having "lost all her money" she is running a run-down nightclub ("El Rancho") in Atlantic City, which is where she is interviewed by Jerry Thompson.
+Despite having "lost all her money" she is running a run-down nightclub ("El Rancho") in Atlantic City, which is where Jerry Thompson interviews her.